 - Insider Tip: Inside the market, we recommend visiting El Quim de la Boqueria, an all-time favorite for tapas and traditional Spanish snacks.
 Try some local Catalan dishes here like the fried eggs with baby squid.
 It might sound weird, but it’s a totally delicious Barcelona specialty!
 If you’d rather take a snack to go and eat while you walk, just grab a delicious and inexpensive paper cone filled with manchego cheese and iberico ham.

 When you’ve finished snacking and shopping for shockingly inexpensive tins of saffron, leave the market on the back side to enter the neighborhood of El Raval.

 Turn right on Carrer de l’Hospital and enter the hidden patio on your right.
 This is a somber place in the city because Spain’s most famous architect, Antoni Gaudí, died here in 1926 after being hit by a tram.
-Nowadays the old hospital is used as a library, a conservatory and open-air bar El Jardí.
+Nowadays the old Santa Creu hospital he died at is used as a library, a conservatory and open-air bar El Jardí.